JuliaCon/www.juliacon.org/2026/venue-hotels.md

 </div>
 ~~~

-JuliaCon organizers have secured contingent rooms at several hotels in the area.
-To unlock the conference rate, use the keyword **juliacon** when booking at all of the hotels listed below.
+The room contingents that JuliaCon organizers had secured at the hotels below have expired, and the conference rate is no longer available.
+The hotels remain a good starting point for finding accommodation near the venue.

-## Hotels with conference discount
+## Hotels near the venue

 ### B&B Hotel Mainz-Hbf